 6) Common causes of fast breathing in cats

 Hot rooms, direct sun, poor ventilation, or being trapped in a warm space can trigger panting and fast breathing.
-Cats can overheat more easily than many people realize, especially if they are overweight or flat-faced.
+Cats can overheat more easily than many people realize.

 6.2) Pain